 Apps and Integrations: $3 – $60 Monthly

-Paid apps aren’t expensive and lie in the $3 – $60 range, and you always have at least a handful of different options to pick from.
-In other words, you will always be in complete control of the cost.
+Paid apps aren’t expensive and lie in the $3 – $60 range, and you always have at least a handful of options.
+In other words, you will always completely control the cost.

 Hosting, Theme, and Security Features: $0